 Related story: 3 Tips for Retailers Struggling to Surpass Customer Service Expectations

-Jennifer Lee, President and COO at Intradiem
+Jennifer Lee, Co-CEO, Intradiem